Prepare for the 2022 trip

 Each participating member pays his/her portion of the trip expenses.
 Each year’s members serve as its board of directors and the trip and planning meetings serve as the annual meeting.
 See the website for more information, Projectbelize.org.

-Most will return to the States on May 29th, 2025.
-Your time is your own beginning the morning of May 24th.
-Lodging, transportation and meals are your responsibility starting May 24th.
+Most will return to the States on May 28th, 2026, but you can stay longer or leave earliers.
+Your time is your own beginning the morning of May 23rd.
+Lodging, transportation and meals are your responsibility starting May 23rd.

 Application Process: